LukeLage/LukeLage/README.md

 - 👋 Hi, I’m @LukeLage
 - 👀 I’m interested in ... software, web and mobile development
 - 🌱 I’m currently learning ...
-HTML and CSS
+JavaScript, Ruby, Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...